HDrizzle/stack_machine/version_2/hardware_docs/bus.md

 There may be glitches in the initial move TX signal to bus devices so those signals should always be clocked in to logic on the -edge before anything is done.

+When the same device is TXing and also RXing, that device will be responsible for possibly delaying the RX timing chain for 2 clock cycles.

 Timing signals
 | Signal | Set by | Set clock edge |
 | - | - | - |